Wound suturing

 4. Suturing operation: using a specialized needle to perform interrupted or continuous sutures

-The procedure duration depends on wound size, typically completed in about 15-30 minutes for small wounds.
+The procedure duration depends on the wound size, typically about 15-30 minutes for small wounds.

-There is no concept of "dosage," but the density of sutures should be adjusted according to tension.
-For example, facial wounds usually use fine sutures size 5-0 to 7-0 to reduce scarring, while wounds around joints require more sutures to resist pulling forces.
+There is no concept of 'dosage,' but the suturing density should be adjusted according to tension.
+For example, facial wounds usually use fine sutures of 5-0 to 7-0 to minimize scars, while wounds around joints require more sutures to resist pulling forces.

 Benefits and Advantages